-The University of Stirling is a place where thinkers do.
-We truly believe that great ideas and ground-breaking research can transform our society and help to enhance economic, social and cultural connections across Scotland, the UK and the entire world.
+At the University of Stirling, we truly believe that great ideas and ground-breaking research can transform our society and help to enhance economic, social and cultural connections across Scotland, the UK and the entire world.
 Research is a critical aspect of our learning and teaching.
 As a postgraduate research student, you’ll be given an insight into that research – and will also earn the opportunity to make key research contributions of your own.

 We offer Master of Philosophy (MPhil), Doctor of Philosophy (PhD) and Professional Doctorates.